 Instead, I created a private friends and family account to post about the kids.
 It works great and I still take a social media break during February to regroup.

 So as I was saying, at the end of 2020, I felt as if I needed something more.
 My husband and I have been doing a lot of work around the house: decorating and renovating with the assistance of professionals like the Roof Repair Experts, to give us something productive to do.
 The goal was not to fill up our friends and family page with home stuff, but to document the process.
 This is how @underneaththedust was birthed to the public.
 It was so fun sharing décor and remodeling posts and getting reactions from our hard work through these followers.
 But after a couple months, I realized why I shut it all down several years back:

 I got sucked back into my old routine of being a voyeur on my own account.
 Checking my notifications every .2 seconds to see if anything had happened.
 Ding.
 Wait, another notification?!?

 Better check, I might have missed something.
 And since it is a home décor page, I joined a handful of like, comment and share groups to beat the algorithm.
 I participated in five different groups a week and staying up on those was a full time job.
 I was on my phone for several hours longer than I had been in a very long time.

 I will say, the feedback was amazing.
 Each post was getting 400 – 600 likes plus and 100 comments from people sharing the love.
+Social Media Daily sells YouTube views for those who need to boost their channel.
 To be honest, I liked the attention and it was fun interacting, but it was exhausting.

 Our feed was curated and the aesthetic was spot on to our style.
 When I wasn’t in the groups, I was liking and commenting on accounts similar to mine to grow my following.
 I was on tract to hit Instagram growth milestones.
 It was exhilarating especially around the holidays.
 My stories were on fire and my account was growing faster than before.